yakworks/shipkit/README.md

 - change version.properties snapshot=true to release=false. operates in affirmative, when release=false, then IS_SNAPSHOT
   will still be true. when release=true then IS_SNAPSHOT=false and if on PUBLISHABLE_BRANCH will do full release cycle.
 - the property version_set_snapshot should be changed to release_reset_flag=true
+- is using with gradle plugin `org.yakworks:gradle-plugins` version must be >= 2.7.3

 ## Why?

 From https://github.blog/2015-06-30-scripts-to-rule-them-all/